aturner22/aturner22.github.io/_pages/technical_consulting.md

 title: "Technical Consulting"
 ---

-Expertise in **data science, statistics, machine learning and AI**, with particular experience in the applied use of LLMs for unstructured data analysis and extraction.
+Expertise in **data science, statistics, AI and machine learning**, with particular experience in the applied use of LLMs for unstructured data analysis and extraction.

 Available for collaborations with businesses and researchers requiring expertise in **statistics, machine learning and AI and data-centric projects**.